alexanderenrique/alexanderenrique.github.io/coding/Nano-Chatbot.md

 ## To-do

-- Making a logging file so that docling doesn't re-process things
 - adding a query classification that classifies the query more broadly, pulls key words, etc
 - retrieval: using the improved query classification to retrieve a bunch of docs
   - Hybrid search maybe